Important Notes, please read;

 -

 Common, low growing, bushy shrub of wetlands and fields.
-Forms relatively compact, but dense colonies; I like to think of these as island-like sanctuaries, as they often form wildlife shelters where there may not be many other refugia.
-More often then not I will find birds nests nestled between the branches.
-Lovely foamy flowers attract a number of insect pollinators in the spring.
-Dainty green leaves add lovely texture to the landscape.
-Exfoliating brown bark adds winter interest.
+Forms relatively compact, but dense colonies; I like to think of these as island-like sanctuaries, as they often form wildlife shelters in areas lacking other refugia.
+More often than not, I will find birds nests nestled between the branches.
+Lovely foamy flowers starting in mid July attract a stunning diversity of insects; everything from tiny wasps and bees, weevils, ants, and even the spectacular Virginia ctenucha moth!
+Lovely green leaves add texture to the landscape and the exfoliating brown bark adds winter interest.
 Tiny seeds feed small mammals in the winter.
 Salt tolerant species, I consistently find meadowsweet growing around the high tide line and on the edges of salt marshes.
 Good choice for seaside planting and perhaps hell strip areas.
+I see this plant growing in wetlands and in dry sandy deposits beside the road- impressive versatility!
+Grows to a mature height of 4 to 5 feet.

 -